Main Street Capital (MAIN)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
+A company’s long-term performance is an indicator of its overall quality.
 Any business can put up a good quarter or two, but many enduring ones grow for years.
 Thankfully, Main Street Capital’s 20.5% annualized revenue growth over the last five years was excellent.
 Its growth beat the average financials company and shows its offerings resonate with customers.

 Main Street Capital Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within financials, a half-decade historical view may miss recent interest rate changes, market returns, and industry trends.
-Main Street Capital’s annualized revenue growth of 7.6% over the last two years is below its five-year trend, but we still think the results were respectable.
+Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
+Main Street Capital’s recent performance shows its demand has slowed significantly as its annualized revenue growth of 6.4% over the last two years was well below its five-year trend.
 Main Street Capital Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin